vitor-rc1/vitor-rc1/README.md

 <img align="right" height="200" src="https://octocat-generator-assets.githubusercontent.com/my-octocat-1612917055574.png">

-My name is Vitor and i'm from Minas Gerais, but currently living in **SBC - SP**.
+My name is Vitor and i'm from Minas Gerais, but currently living in **SP**.
 Passionate about technology, develop solutions that serve people and solve complex problems.
-Currently studying software development at Trybe and looking for **new opportunities** to show my potential.

 <h3 align="left" >Connect with me:</h3>